mattzeunert/CSS-Todo-App/README.md

 # CSS Todo App

-Basic todo app functionality without using JavaScript.
+Basic todo app functionality implemented without using JavaScript.
 Instead it uses pre-rendered HTML, the ~ combinator, CSS counters, and the :checked and :target pseudo selectors.

 Styling based on [TodoMVC](http://todomvc.com/).